Medium Beast, Unaligned

 How to run Pony

 A pony is logistics with hooves.
-CR 1/8, AC 10, 11 HP, 40 ft. of walk, and no listed actions.
-The stat block does not exist to be a combat asset.
-It exists so a halfling, a gnome, or a child NPC can ride into the next scene without breaking your encounter math.
-Treat the pony as a mount-shaped vehicle with a personality the party can fuss over when they stop at an inn.
+CR 1/8, AC 10, 11 HP, walk 40 feet.
+The stat block exists so a halfling, a gnome, or a child NPC can ride into the next scene without breaking encounter math.
+Treat the pony as a mount-shaped vehicle with a personality the party can fuss over at an inn.

-In travel, the pony's job is the carry weight.
-A pony hauls roughly 225 pounds at a walk and twice that for short bursts, which means a halfling barbarian's gear stops being a backpack problem.
-Light riders get the 40 ft. speed for tactical movement, and the pony fits through a five-foot doorway, which a riding horse cannot.
-For overland speed, the pony matches a normal travel pace and tires out about as fast as a person, so plan for short days if you're tracking exhaustion.
-If you're not, just call the day at sundown and let the pony graze.
+In travel, the pony's job is carry weight.
+A pony hauls roughly 225 pounds at a walk and double that for short bursts, which stops being a backpack problem.
+Light riders get 40 feet speed for tactical movement, and the pony fits through a five-foot doorway when a riding horse cannot.
+For overland speed, the pony matches normal travel pace and tires like a person, so plan short days if tracking exhaustion.
+If not, call the day at sundown and let it graze.

 In combat, the pony is a liability.
-AC 10 and 11 HP means any goblin with a shortbow drops it in a round, and the rider is now on foot in light of an enemy line.
-Tell the player riding it that the pony bolts the moment any creature within 30 feet attacks, with a Wisdom save for the rider to keep their seat.
-If the player insists the pony fights, default to a hoof attack at +2 for 1d4+1 bludgeoning, and watch it die two rounds later.
-The pony is not a warhorse.
-It knows it.
+AC 10 and 11 HP means any goblin with a shortbow drops it in a round, and the rider is on foot in an enemy line.
+Tell the player that the pony bolts the moment a creature within 30 feet attacks.
+If the player insists it fights, default to Hooves at +4 for 1d4+2 bludgeoning, and watch it die two rounds later.

 Name the pony at the table.
-Players who have named the pony will fight harder to keep it alive than they would for a 200 gp warhorse, and that emotional investment is the reason the SRD includes a CR 1/8 mount.
+Players who have named it will fight harder to keep it alive than for a 200 gp warhorse.

-A hostile pony is a stretch, but it has a real table use: the wild herd or the haunted mount.
-Maybe the party has stumbled into a meadow where a stallion-led group of feral ponies sees them as predators.
-Maybe a necromancer has reanimated a stable and the party is pursued by a dozen small dead horses with no riders.
-Maybe a fey curse has pulled a child's pony into a hunting nightmare.
-The framing has to commit to the strangeness, because a CR 1/8 beast is not a threat by itself.
+A hostile pony is a stretch with real table use: the wild herd or the haunted mount.
+A stallion-led meadow group sees the party as predators.
+A necromancer has reanimated a stable and the party is pursued by a dozen dead horses.
+A fey curse has pulled a child's pony into a hunting nightmare.

 Run them in a herd of six or more.
 A single pony at AC 10 and 11 HP folds to one arrow.
-Six ponies at the same stats are a stampede, and the encounter shape is now Dex saves for prone and bludgeoning damage as the party tries not to be trampled.
-Default a kick to +2 for 1d4+1 bludgeoning damage, with the herd's actual threat being momentum.
-If a PC fails a Dex save, they're prone in the path of more hooves.
-The fight ends when the party kills enough of the herd to break the rest's flight pattern, or when they get behind cover and let the herd pass.
+Six ponies are a stampede, and the encounter is Dex saves for prone and bludgeoning damage as the party avoids hooves.
+Default a kick to +4 for 1d4+2 bludgeoning, with the real threat being momentum.
+On a failed Dex save, a PC is prone in the path of more hooves.
+The fight ends when enough ponies drop to break the rest's flight, or when the party gets behind cover and lets the herd pass.

-Ponies do not coordinate, and they do not surrender.
-Wild Int 2 and Cha 7 keep them on simple instincts: they run from fire, scatter from loud thunder, and most of all follow the lead horse until that horse drops.
+Ponies do not coordinate and do not surrender.
+Wild Int 2 keeps them on simple instincts: they run from fire, scatter from loud thunder, and follow the lead horse until that horse drops.

-If the players spare the herd, give them a chance to tame one in the next downtime.
-Players love a pony with a backstory.
+If the players spare the herd, give them a chance to tame one in downtime.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.